How to Design REST API? The Twitter Example

 Now, let's move on to the next section to design our REST API.

-Designing REST API for the Tweeting API
+Designing a REST API for the Tweeting API

 Twitter provides an API for tweeting, with statuses/update as its URI.
 In this section, you will design this API with the REST API design tool.